2️⃣ Black-box Analysis

 tests.test_calculate_answer_importance(calculate_answer_importance)

 When you've done this, run the cell below to get your results and plot them.
-Note, this should not match the paper's "Figure 2" results yet, since we're using forced answer importance, not resampled or counterfactual importance.
+This should not match the paper's "Figure 2" results yet, since we're using forced answer importance, not resampled or counterfactual importance.

-What do you notice about these results?
+What do you notice?
 What sentences are necessary for the model to start getting greater-than-zero accuracy?
-Are there any sentences which significantly drop or raise the model's accuracy, and can you explain why?
+Are there any sentences which significantly drop or raise accuracy, and can you explain why?

 What patterns do you notice? (click to see discussion)